tidwall/pair/README.md

-item.Key() []byte    // returns the key portion of the pair. item.Value() []byte  // returns the value portion of the pair. item.Size() int      // returns the exact in-memory size of the item.
+item.Key() []byte    // returns the key portion of the pair. item.Value() []byte  // returns the value portion of the pair. item.Size() int      // returns the exact in-memory size of the item. item.Zero() bool     // returns true if the pair is unallocated.
 ```

 Contact